ErikdeJager/dnd-the-realms/Concepts/Seasons of Aefir.md

-# Seasons of Terra
+# Seasons of Aefir

-[Terra.md](../Realms/Terra.md) is a strange and pivotal realm, for all other realms are tethered to it.
-Because of this bond, time upon Terra does not always flow evenly—its passage waxes and wanes depending on which realm is most closely aligned at any given moment.
+[Aefir.md](../Realms/Aefir.md) is a strange and pivotal realm, for all other realms are tethered to it.
+Because of this bond, time upon Aefir does not always flow evenly—its passage waxes and wanes depending on which realm is most closely aligned at any given moment.
 Days may stretch unnaturally long, or slip away in a blink, echoing the pull of distant planes.

-Yet the mortals of Terra are not without resourcefulness.
+Yet the mortals of Aefir are not without resourcefulness.
 Through careful study of these shifting tides, they have devised their own methods of measuring time—systems that anchor their lives amidst the flux, even when the hours themselves rebel against certainty.
 This system will be explained below.

 ---

-## Terra has two seasons per year
+## Aefir has two seasons per year

 1. Aubur
 2. Fadint

 Each season has its own natural properties, but these are always influenced by the other realms.
-At the start of a season, Terra aligns with one **Primary realm** and one **Secondary realm**.
+At the start of a season, Aefir aligns with one **Primary realm** and one **Secondary realm**.
 These alignments may change every season leading to wildly different yearly patterns.
 An entire year might be frozen under endless cold, or burned by unbroken sun.

 In between the two seasons there is the **"Realm Shift"**.
 This is a short transition period between seasons.
 Often with extreme, unpredictable and dangerous weather conditions.
 The Realm Shift season will only occur if the primary and secondary seasons of Aubur and Fadint are different.

 The final conditions of any season are a **mix** of:

-- Terra’s **seasonal property** (Aubur, Fadint or Realm Shift)
+- Aefir’s **seasonal property** (Aubur, Fadint or Realm Shift)
 - The traits of the **Primary** and **Secondary realms** in alignment.

 To determine the current season’s effects, first establish the aligned realms, then refer to the table.